Vegan Peanut Butter Cups

 muffin tin lined with white muffin liners

-Step 2: Stir in the salt and vanilla, then measure out a layer into each muffin tin.
+Step 2: Stir in the salt and vanilla, then measure out a layer of melted chocolate into each muffin tin.

 Step 3: Freeze the first layer of chocolate for about 10 minutes, or until solid.